This page may contain affiliate links, for which I could earn a small commission. You can review my full disclosure here.

 House sitting and dog sitting can be a great way to get to know the local community better, since you instantly become a part of it through daily walks.

-3. Location does matter
+3. Location does matter when house sitting

 While the TrustedHousesitters website will list a location in a general area, it is important to check with the homeowner about the exact location prior to committing to a sit.